CodeByGab/download-file-organizer/README.md

 ## How to use

-First, you need to close the repository.
+First, you need to clone the repository.

 ```sh
 git clone https://github.com/CodeByGab/download-file-organizer.git